rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

   after another contiguously (also called parsing).
 * A *derivation tree* is an ordered tree that describes how an input string is derived by the given start symbol.
 Also called a *parse tree*.
+* A derivation tree can be collapsed into its string equivalent.
+Such a string can be parsed again by the nonterminal at the root node of the derivation tree such that at least one of the resulting derivation trees would be the same as the one we started with.

 <form name='python_run_form'>